Azizsin7/Azizsin7/README.md

 ---

-## Learner(newbie) 🔰
+## Interests

-I am learning new languages to discover which ones will be useful and efficient for me.
-There are many resources available on the internet for learning, but none of them seem to be a good fit.
+* Learning New Languages: Exploring different programming languages to find the most useful and efficient ones for my projects.
 I believe that learning through trial and error is the best way to learn.

-I hope to be able to turn the ideas I have into reality with the programming language and become useful.
+* Computers & Technology: Since getting my first computer, I've been fascinated with hardware, files, and operating systems which I was always tinkering with.

 > Do you know something that might be useful for me?